-- Final Research Paper: Instead of a comprehensive final exam, students are expected to complete a final research paper.
-The purpose of this paper is for students to dive deeper into a particular health or wellness topic of their choice in order to become an "expert" in that area.
-It is crucial for students to understand how to find solid, peer reviewed information especially in the health and wellness realm to make informed and scientifically correct decisions. - Weekly Planner, Food Log, Activity Log Assignments: The purpose of these assignments is to take the information learned in the classroom and provide a real-life application for improvement in personal health and wellness decisions.
-Students will have the opportunity to receive immediate feedback on their current choices and alternative options for change. - Test and Exams: This course will have 6 unit exams.
+- Final Paper: Instead of a comprehensive final exam, students are expected to complete a final research paper.
+The purpose of this paper is for students to utilize the career objectives, historical, and article assignments to develop a career plan with next steps.
+Each previous assignment will be used to build the final paper. - Article Assignment: It is crucial for students to understand how to find solid, peer reviewed information especially in the exercise science realm to make informed and scientifically correct decisions.
+In addition, students will learn the current practice of their chosen profession and be exposed to current research in the field. - Historical Assignment: The purpose of these assignment is to understand the background of their chosen profession or an aspect of their chosen profession (e.g. history of basketball as a basketball coach).
+It is crucial for students to be aware of where the profession has come from in order to be a good steward in their future career. - Career Objectives Assignment: Students will begin the semester by brainstorming through their chosen career path/profession.
+This is the foundational assignment that will be the bedrock for the final paper and other assignments. - Test and Exams: This course will have 3 unit exams.
 The exams are timed events in NS Online D2L. - Note: When taking assessments: - The preferred browsers to use for an assessment or PC and Mac users are Mozilla Firefox or Google Chrome.
 Please do not use Internet Explorer. - Students should seek a computer with a wired connection if available.
 If using a wireless connection, be sure to be close enough to the wireless router that has the strong signal. - If this course requires the use of the Respondus Lockdown Browser, be sure to download it from NSCC's Proctoring Link.